HaroldNelson/SeniorProject/README.md

 1. Runnable Web development to create tutorials, which will include the Examples, Solutions to the Examples and Explanation.
 2. Parallel Programming or also called Parallel computing (OPMP and MPI) Programming languages:
-C, C++, C#, php are the feasible programming languages and one out of the four programming languages is to be chosen in accordance to the higher compatibility towards Raspberry Pi editor.
+We have chosen C as our primary coding language in accordance to its higher compatibility with the Raspberry Pi editor.

+Near Objectives:
+  Teach ourselves C
+  Email Dr. Chen 10 links to websites of labs Familiarize ourselves with open mp / mpi

+Targets for this semester:
+  Have hardware and build LAN (how to use raspberry pi) Build website(partially finished(content can be empty)), load on server